top of page

 For 25 years Sue had painted large still lifes showing strong light and with textural interest.
 Now she is doing abstracted-textural work, close-up or mid-distant landscapes, some figurative works, and drawings in-studio and plein air.
 Painting the effect of light on her subjects and creating texture are still a passion of hers no matter what the genre.

-WATERCOLORS - COMMANDING COLOR PART ONE
+WATERCOLORS - COMMANDING COLOR

 S. Archer Coffee with friends 1920 jpg.jpg